 What I am sure is that I love this dog.
 And he’s getting me more active.

 Top / Featured Image: From today’s 3 mile walk with Felix… flickr photo https://flickr.com/photos/cogdog/26536016795 shared under a Creative Commons (BY) license

-The post "Life With Dog; Hey This Data Collection is Creepy / Hey This Data Collection is Cool" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/04/data-collection-creepy-cool/) on April 19, 2016.
+The post "Life With Dog; Hey This Data Collection is Creepy / Hey This Data Collection is Cool" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2016/04/data-collection-creepy-cool/) on April 19, 2016.